awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

 1. \(Optional\) For **Output options**, do one of the following:
    + Select the **Enable writing to S3** check box to save the command output to a file\.
 Enter the bucket and prefix \(folder\) names in the boxes\.
 **Note**
 The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the node, not those of the user performing this task\.
-For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
+For more information, see [Configure instance permissions for Systems Manager](setup-instance-permissions.md)\.
 In addition, if the specified S3 bucket is in a different AWS account, verify that the instance profile associated with the node has the necessary permissions to write to that bucket\.
    + Select the **CloudWatch output** check box to write complete output to Amazon CloudWatch Logs\.
 Enter the name of a CloudWatch Logs log group\.

 1. In the **SNS notifications** section, you can optionally allow Systems Manager to send notifications about command statuses using Amazon Simple Notification Service \(Amazon SNS\)\.
 If you choose to turn on this option, you need to specify the following: